4 myths about Visio® for the web

-Myth #3: Visio® Online solves the Visio® for Mac problem
+Myth #3: Visio® for the web solves the Visio® for Mac problem

-Visio® Online Plan 2 comes with Visio® Pro, so a lot of the functionality that Visio® Online claims to have is only available when you use it in conjunction with the traditional desktop software (continue reading for examples).
-Visio® Online on its own can offer basic functionality—think simple boxes and arrows—but that’s about it.
-Microsoft admits as much in their prompts: when you go to edit a diagram, Visio® Online gives you the option to open the diagram in Visio® Pro in order to “use the full functionality of Microsoft Visio®.”
+Visio® Plan 2 comes with the Visio® desktop app, so a lot of the functionality that Visio® for the web claims to have is only available when you use it in conjunction with the traditional desktop software (continue reading for examples).
+The online version of Visio® on its own can offer basic functionality, but that’s about it.

-Visio® Pro comes with its own set of complications, the main one being that it is only compatible with Windows, so your employees with Mac and Linux devices won’t be able to use it.
+The Visio® desktop app comes with its own set of complications, the main one being that it is only compatible with Windows, so your employees with Mac and Linux devices won’t be able to use it.

 Compatibility in Lucidchart

 If you want a web-based solution that’s truly compatible across devices, try Lucidchart.
 Our cloud-based application and all its features, work on any operating system, including Windows, Mac, and Linux.
 You can even view and edit diagrams on the go with our Android and iOS apps.